 It can be a kind of nice feeling when you meet a guy that actually takes care of himself.
 At least you know he doesn’t spend all his time playing video games in his mother’s basement, right?

-But while it’s completely fine for men to try to look decent or professional, taking it too far can be another unusual red flag.
+But while it’s completely fine for men to try to look decent or professional, taking it too far can be another of the unusual warning signs of red flags in men.

 I once knew a guy who, according to his mom, saved all of his Christmas and birthday money as a teenager to spend hundreds on designer clothes.